 Students register for the summer quarter during the eighth week of the spring quarter.
 In addition to registration, students may change enrollments (add/drop) in weeks nine through eleven of spring quarter.
-Summer tuition for doctoral students on a Division of the Humanities fellowship is covered, but most students are responsible for the required student life fee.
+Summer tuition for doctoral students on a Division of the Humanities fellowship is covered.

 Students who receive summer student loans are required to register for summer quarter.
 Students who receive summer work-study money are not required to register.
 Please direct questions regarding summer student loans and/or the federal work-study program to the Student Loan Administration.
 Students who hold non-work study positions (including teaching at the Summer Language Institute and the Graham School) are not required to register for summer quarter.